Holographic beta function in de Sitter space: Introduction

 \section{Introduction}

+The important questions on quantum gravity are connected with their Hubble scales.
+We may cite the cosmological constant problem, inflation , dark energy and so on.
+It is persuasive to relate them to the infra-red behavior of quantum gravity just like hadron physics with the infra-red behaviors of QCD.
+With the accumulating observational information, the time is ripe to make a substantial progress on quantum gravity.
+Consistent quantum gravity such as string theory and matrix models are manifestly UV finite.
+What is difficult is to understand their infra-red behavior.

-In the inflation theory, the Universe undergoes the accelerated expansion.
+In the inflation theory, the universe undergoes the accelerated expansion.
 Quantum fluctuations are redshifted to exit the cosmological horizon one after another.
 From the static observer's point of view, nothing goes out of the horizon but the conformal zero mode accumulates at the horizon.
 We build on the stochastic picture of infrared (IR) fluctuations \cite{Starobinsky1986,Tsamis2005}.
-The negative norm of the conformal mode is crucial for screening of the cosmological constant operator \cite{Kitamoto2012}.
-The IR logarithmic effects from gravity, which are expressed by the scale factor $a$ of the Universe as $\log^na$, play an essential role \cite{Tsamis1994,Kitamoto2012}.
+It is closely related to the diffusion process of the conformal zero mode.
+The resummation of IR logarithmic effects in quantum gravity, which are $O(\log ^na)$ in terms of the scale factor $a$ of the universe play an essential role in cosmic expansion\cite{Tsamis1994,Kitamoto2012}.

+In our study of IR effects in quantum gravity, Einstein gravity plays the central role as the mass-less sector of string theory contains Einstein gravity.
+Some modifications of Einstein gravity are proposed in connection with inflation and dark energy.
+Phenomenologically it is necessary to introduce a single scalar field (inflaton) which couples minimally to gravity with a potential.
+By satisfying a slow roll condition, it can expalin the essence of inflation .
+Although it is a classical modification of the Einstein gravity, the quantum effect is at the heart of the theory, i.e. the vacuum fluctuation is stretched beyond Hubble scale by inflation.
+It should be possible to construct fully quantum theory to supersede these semi-classical theories.